We may receive compensation when you click on links to products from our partners.

 Are you tired of using a sub-standard resume when searching for jobs?
 Even if you’re still in between high school and college or are an adult who’s thinking about returning to school for a degree, it’s imperative to have a top-notch resume in the competitive, digital job market.
 There are a couple of reasons for the urgency.
 First, the vast majority of corporations and smaller companies use something called ATS, or an applicant tracking system.
 ATS software relieves hiring managers of having to actually read resumes.
 Instead, the app scans for keywords that tell managers whether applicants meet bare-minimum criteria.

 If your document is not optimized for ATS scanners, you could lose the employment race before you start.
 Second, competition for better entry-level jobs in today’s economy is fierce.
 Not only do applicants need to deal with ATS, but they also have to avoid using too much personal information, know how to leverage the power of scholarships, and not list long-ago minimum wage or part-time jobs.
-Getting into the
+Getting into the interview room is a tough nut to crack in 2022.
+Here are some of the ways you can maximize your chances by creating a picture-perfect resume.

 Know How ATS Software Works